orphanlol/modgui-v2/README.md

 1. Open the developer console in your browser.
 2. Copy and paste the library code from `gui-library.js` into the console.
 3. Use the provided functions to create menus and buttons, and then call `renderGUI()` to display the GUI.
+4. this copy of the repository does not include `gui-library.js`, so ignore `number 2.`
 ```javascript

 // Create main menu w/ buttons